tailscale/security-policies/README.md

 ### When does Tailscale review or update these policies?

-The Chief Operating Officer is responsible for reviewing and updating security policies on a quarterly basis.
+The Chief Operating Officer is responsible for reviewing and updating security policies on an annual basis.
 See [overview](/overview.md) of policies.

 ### Why don't you use the stronger security control X for the Y policy?